 Presented by Paystrubmakr.com your best online pay stub generator 08-18-2019

 Another issue that needs to be resolved is the liability coverage of the gig economy business activity, as service givers or product makers.
-A young person that starts his life or someone that worked as an employee for years have no knowledge and conscious about the responsibility of owning a business and the liabilities that are involved in committing the clients.
+A young person that starts his life or someone that worked as an employee for years has no knowledge and conscious of the responsibility of owning a business and the liabilities that are involved in committing the clients.
 Wrong advice or a bug in software can end in a legal suit.
-A sole owner limited liability company (LLC), With a good insurance policy, can help protect you if one of your clients files a lawsuit or claim damages.
+A sole owner limited liability company (LLC), with a good insurance policy, can help protect you in case one of your clients files a lawsuit or claim damages.
 Watch Barbara Weltman’s video Insurance, tax and legal advice for freelancers

-Today’s gig economy includes a few types of workers who work out of home or office, as the independent contractors that rather than regular employees.
+Today’s gig economy includes a few types of workers who work out of home or office as independent contractors rather than regular employees.
 The taxi drivers, like Uber and Cycle food delivery services, handyman and freelancers that get orders through Upwork and work from home or coworking spaces.

 According to Gallup, about 36 percent of the U.S. workforce is now working in the gig economy.
 Some full time and others as part-time, earning some extra money.
 Hustle after a long day of working and looking for new work or new passengers.
 Many gig economy workers do not realize that it is like a one-person band that has to know every instrument and plays it on time.
 Each gig worker is a whole operation, a micro-business that can be held responsible for any mistake or small accident while working for a client of him.